awsdocs/amazon-ecs-developer-guide/doc_source/codedeploy_IAM_role.md

    }
    ```

 1. If the tasks in your Amazon ECS service using the blue/green deployment type require the use of the task execution role or a task role override, then you must add the `iam:PassRole` permission for each task execution role or task role override to the CodeDeploy IAM role as an inline policy\.
-For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md) and [IAM Roles for Tasks](task-iam-roles.md)\.
+For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md) and [IAM roles for tasks](task-iam-roles.md)\.

    Follow the substeps below to create an inline policy\.